-CAPT members will already have a code of conduct or a training in professional ethics from their home institutions.
-For public assurance and to make transparent our common spirit, we have also agreed to a general common code.
+Every CAPT member will have agreed to adhere to a code of conduct or training in professional ethics from their home institution(s).
+For public assurance, and to make transparent our common spirit, we have also agreed to a general common code:

 If you practice psychotherapy in a province in which the profession is regulated, you are also required to abide by practice and ethical standards as mandated by your regulatory body.